krishnakumar51/invoice-project/README.md

 - 📊 CSV and JSON export of structured results
 - 📂 Local `.env` or deployment `secrets.toml` support
 - ⚡️ Gemini 2.0 Flash-Lite for fast and accurate output
-- ✅ No vector DBs, only OCR + structured parsing
+- ✅ OCR + structured parsing

 ---